 From Fuerte Amador, you will need to take transit from the port to the City; it is about 10 miles away.
 We booked a city and food tour with Toursbylocals in Panama City, and our guide, Michele, picked us up and returned us to the port.

 It was great to have a personal car and driver (guide) to tour us around Panama.
-We started with a walk through the Old Town, stopping for coffee, chocolate, and ice cream along the way.
+We started with a walk through the Old Town, admiring the colonial architecture, and stopping for coffee, chocolate, and ice cream along the way.

 Michele then drove us over to the new part of the City and showed us all the fancy resorts, banking and finance high rises, and multi-million dollar condo complexes.
 The Canal Zone attracts banks from all over the world to finance trade.
 This brings with it a lot of money.

-We stop at a local restaurant for lunch, selecting several local Panamanian dishes before heading off on the last leg of the tour, the old US Military Base.
+At lunch time, we stop at a local restaurant, selecting several local Panamanian dishes before heading off on the last leg of the tour, the old US Military Base.

 Panama Canal Cruise Port of Call – Cartagena, Columbia